 Backcountry camping is available by permit.
 There are no accommodations for any vehicle camping (including RV).
 Please download the Saguaro Wilderness Area (PDF) for more information on backpacking.
 This booklet contains information you will need in order to start planning a backpacking trip here at Saguaro National Park.
-Permits may be obtained up to 2 months in advance, but no later than 12:00 noon on the day of the trip.

 Winter Weather and MonsoonsContrary to popular belief, the Sky Island Mountain ranges do experience large snowstorms and very cold conditions from time to time during the winter.
 Typical winter storms may dump 2-6 feet over 48 hours, often reducing temperatures to the single digits (5500 feet +).
 Some storms even come down to the valley.
 Check local weather station for Mount Lemmon (NOAA) for conditions similar to Manning Camp and Spud Rock.